 A smart business wear dress code is reflective of the serious, academic ethos of the Sydney Russell sixth form and the high expectations of students.
 It illustrates a professional approach to sixth form study and the commitment of the students to their chosen courses.

-Adhering to a dress code provides a bridge for students between the restrictions of a school uniform and the wider freedoms afforded to them at University.
-It also prepares them for the world of work where they will be expected to ‘conform’ to the dress code that is appropriate to their chosen field.
+Adhering to a dress code provides a bridge for students between full school uniform and the wider flexibility afforded to them at University.
+It also prepares students for the professionalism in dress code when faced with the world of work.

 For safeguarding reasons, students in Sixth Form must wear their school ID lanyard at all times.
-The dress code is smart casual, to provide absolute clarity please read the following;
+The dress code is smart business wear, and to provide absolute clarity some suggestions are made below;

-- No non-religious headwear is to be worn
+– No hoodies are to be worn inside